gacharyzoniea/GameOfLife/README.md

 The program takes in inputed filename from the user, reads the file line by line, checks the current status of all "cells" to determine the next generation, utilizes deep copies to create a new board of cells representing the next genration, and prints the new generation to the cosole.

 Also included is a .zip with inputs so you can see for yourself what the program does!
-Remember to put the input files (not as a zip) in your source folder.
+Remember to put the input files (not as a zip) in your main directory folder.